bcgov/common-messaging-service/README.md

 # Natural Resources Messaging Service Showcase

-This repository contains code to provide a simple UI for the [NR Email Microservice](https://github.com/bcgov/nr-email-microservice).
-The Email Microservice provides an example implementation for use of the Common Messaging Service API (CMSG) and the Common Hosted Email Service (CHES).
+This repository contains code to provide a simple UI for the [NR Email Microservice](https://github.com/bcgov/nr-email-microservice) and the Common Hosted Email Service ([CHES](https://github.com/bcgov/common-hosted-email-service.git)).
+The Email Microservice provides an example implementation for use of the Common Messaging Service API (CMSG).
+The [ches-backend](ches-backend/README.md) provides an example implementation for use of the CHES API.
 We use [React.js](https://reactjs.org) for the frontend UI.

 ## Directory Structure

     .github/                   - PR and Issue templates
-    frontend/                  - ReactJS Client Application codebase
+    ches-backend/              - Node JS backend for calling CHES API frontend/                  - ReactJS Client Application codebase
     openshift/                 - OpenShift-deployment specific files
     reverse-proxy/             - Reverse Proxy code